NiallBunting/niallbunting.github.io/_posts/2020-06-10-experiences-using-liberating-structures.markdown

 ---
 layout: post
-title:  "Experiences of using liberating structures"
+title:  "Experiences using liberating structures"
 date:   2020-06-10 13:20:00
 categories: liberating structures experiences
 ---

 Liberating structures promise to unleash innovation, creativity and great ideas.
 Here I capture my thoughts and feelings, from my experiences with liberating  microstructures.

 As part of this post I will include a brief overview of what these microstructures are, for more information about specific structures see the [liberating structure website][liberatingstructures].

 [liberatingstructures]: http://www.liberatingstructures.com/